Vincent Mason (rapper): Personal life

 Mason is a native of Brooklyn, New York but grew up on Long Island where he met the other members of De La Soul.
 Son of Dorothy Robinson and Vincent Mason.
 He is the oldest of two siblings.
-His younger brother is Anthony Mason.
-Father of four children: Marcus, Tre, Chauncey and Dayo Mason.
-His son, Tre Mason, was a running back for the Los Angeles Rams.
+His younger brother is Anthony Mason Sr. Father of four children: Marcus, Tre, Chauncey and Dayo Mason.
+His son, Tre Mason, was a running back for the St. Louis/Los Angeles Rams.

 Aliases

 All three members of De La Soul have a variety of known aliases and nicknames used throughout the group's career.
 The following are the most significant: